xyproto/pixelprotocol/README.md

 * 256 indexed colors.
 * A size of 320x200 pixels is recommended.
 * Should be possible to implement both in 16-bit assembly for DOS and in a browser.
+* 4-channel audio with multiple waveforms and ADSR envelopes.
+* Text rendering with 8 font slots and scaling.
+* Advanced sprite operations including rotation, scaling, and collision detection.
+* Timing control and frame synchronization.
+* Memory management for palettes and screen buffers.

 ## Q&A